pdsouza/Blackjack-Simulator/README.txt

-***You must have wxPython installed in order to run the GUI.
+***You must have wxPython installed in order to run the GUI. wxPython can be installed from http://www.wxpython.org/

 To run the game, run game_layout.py.